piyushgite79/Ecommerce-Follow-Along/README.md

 ## Project Description
 The MERN E-Commerce Application is a hands-on project designed to teach you how to build a scalable and functional e-commerce platform using the MERN stack.
 You will learn to develop a secure backend, design a dynamic frontend, and implement essential features like user authentication, product management, and order processing.
 This project is ideal for developers aiming to gain practical experience in full-stack development.

----

-## Learning Goals 🎯
-After completing this project, you will:

-- Understand the overall structure of a MERN project.
-- Learn foundational steps for setting up a new project.
-- Gain clarity on the functionalities of an e-commerce application.
-- Prepare for upcoming milestones by setting up the project repository.

----

 ## Key Features of the Project

 ### MERN Stack